sahishnuk2/tp/docs/UserGuide.md

 ## Frequently asked questions

 **Q**: How do I save my data after editing?
-**A**: LambdaLab data are saved in the hard disk automatically after any command that changes the data.
+**A**: LambdaLab data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 **Q**: Can I edit on the data file directly without using commands?
-**A**: LambdaLab data are saved automatically as a JSON file `[JAR file location]/data/LambdaLab.json`.
+**A**: LambdaLab data is saved automatically as a JSON file `[JAR file location]/data/LambdaLab.json`.
 Advanced users are welcome to update data directly by editing that data file.
 <box type="warning">

 **Caution:**
-If your changes to the data file makes its format invalid, LambdaLab will discard all data and start with an empty data file at the next run.
+If you edit the data file in a way that breaks its format, LambdaLab will ignore all existing data and start with an empty list the next time it runs.
+When you then perform a command (like adding an item), LambdaLab will still execute that command and then save the new list as it currently exists.
+This means any previous data will be lost permanently.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the LambdaLab to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>